 Costume – An outfit worn as a disguise on Halloween.

-Evil Spirits – Ghosts that intend to due harm to others.
+Evil Spirits – Ghosts that intend to do harm to others.

 Fangs- The two sharp pointy top teeth.
 Vampires use their fangs to bite human necks to suck their blood.